anhedonia21/insertion-sort-cpp/README.md

 When you run the program, you'll see an input line and you will have two choices of choosing your array's type

-This program has only two types of sorting methods, char and integer
+This program has only two types of sorting methods, chars and integers

 ## EXAMPLE